AxisMeetsWorld/Interest_Prediction_Model/README.md

 * This is not a traditional use of PyTorch programming as it generally is aimed at breaking down image data, auditory data, or text.
 Due to this the project was modified to use more of a Numpy/Scikit Learn approach but there are a few PyTorch tensors left in case a similar study would lend itself to deep learning.
 * The data was tested for lag times, and used polynomial regression fitting to perform regression analysis.
 * After accounting for lag times and curve fitting, the input columns went through a multi-variate regression analysis.
+*The correct file is the Interest_Project_restructured, while the preliminary attempt was just named Interest_Project.*

 *A quick side note: there are some interesting reports addressing that some of the inflationary data is from corporate profits that are in excess of what market conditions would dictate further increasing inflation.
 It might be worth further study to read [this article](/https://www.ineteconomics.org/perspectives/blog/profit-inflation-is-real) and compare with the machine learning done here.*